Skip to article frontmatterSkip to article content

 This may be due to an incorrect BASE_URL configuration.
 See the MyST Documentation for reference.

 My insights in this book mostly come from my time at WWU designing ang going through hands-on labs and projects with students in the CPTR 450 Software Engineering and CPTR 430 Artificial Intelligence classes.
-At the time we were adding a lot of AI-related content to the course curriculum in general to try to keep things modern and help the students have a competitive edge in the rapidly-changing industry.
-The purpose of this book or monograph is primarily to help other students or educators in a similar situation.
+At the time we were adding a lot of AI-related content to the course curriculum in general to try to keep things modern and help the students have a competitive edge in the rapidly-changing tech industry.
+The purpose of this monograph is primarily to help other students or educators in a similar situation.

-My PhD background is in logic-based verification & privacy-preserving technology, which is primarily applied today in data science, especially machine learning and artificial intelligence - so I became familiar with those topics during my research.
+My PhD background is in logic-based verification & privacy-preserving technology, which is primarily applied in data science, especially Machine Learning and Artificial Intelligence - so I became very familiar with those topics during my research.
 I also did some work with programming (language) design and verification, which I think helps guide my teaching of modern software engineering topics and the logic aspects of AI.
-Speaking of programming languages (PLs) Some people like to think of prompting as the new high-level programming language, and LLMs as the new compilers, and I can agree that this analogy is appropriate at least in terms of productivity gains.
-This is especially true for certain tasks, such as: onboarding into a new codebase, learning new topics, boilerplate generation, code review, mock data generation, brainstorming and many other areas of software engineering as we will see in this book.

 Structure & Design Philosophy